Dilna431/Mern-Deployment-terraform-ansible/README.md

 Secure MongoDB by creating users and enabling authentication
 Set environment variables for the app
 Harden security by configuring firewalls and disabling root SSH login
+3. Run the playbook
+ansible-playbook -i inventory.ini deploy.yml

+## Project Structure
+├── terraform/
+│   ├── main.tf
+│   ├── variables.tf
+│   ├── outputs.tf
+│   └── ...
+├── ansible/
+│   ├── inventory.ini
+│   ├── deploy.yml
+│   ├── roles/
+        ├── webserver/
+        └── dbserver/

+## How It Works

+Terraform provisions all AWS infrastructure, including networking, EC2 instances, security groups, and IAM roles.
+The web server is exposed publicly to serve the React frontend and Node.js backend.
+The database server is isolated in a private subnet and secured.
+Ansible connects to the EC2 instances over SSH and automates:
+Installation of required software
+Application code deployment and startup
+Database configuration and user management
+Security hardening steps

+The React frontend communicates with the Node.js Express backend, which interacts with the MongoDB database.